Lost Boy Found

 On a summer’s day in Louisiana, 1913, Sonny Davenport wanders away from his family’s vacation home at Half Moon Lake and doesn’t come back.

 The boy’s mysterious disappearance makes front-page news in his home town of Opelousas.
 John Henry and Mary Davenport are wealthy and influential and will do anything to find their child.
-They search for Sonny across the state and throughout the South.
-After years of crushing disappointments following hope, he is found with a peddler in Alabama.
-But the Davenports’ joy at finding their son is cut short when another woman, unwed domestic worker Grace Mill, claims the boy is hers.
+After years of crushing disappointments following hope, he is found.
+But the Davenports’ joy is cut short when another woman claims the boy is hers.

 As the two mothers fight to claim the child, people choose sides, testing loyalties, the notion of truth, and the meaning of the word family.